-So far this year, 2021 is leaning towards the latter – it’s going to be in the 40s this week here.
-Spring is so close I can smell it.
+So far this year, 2022 is indecisive about the season.
+One day it’s nearly 70 then a few days later we have a snowstorm.
+We currently have half a foot or so of snow on the ground with more snow forecast later this week.
 Depending on your locale, please take a look at the section for how to do nature study with snow on the ground, or the updated section on nature study with more spring-like weather.
 Or read both and decide what to do if mother nature changes her mind.
-Our bare yard up here in New England is just a random snowstorm away from turning back to a winter wonderland.
-Even Texas had an unwanted snow-covered week or two not that long ago this year!
+Again.

 Are you looking for help or advice on your homeschooling journey?
 We have compiled all of our helpful resources into one blog post for you.
 From the many BYL-related Facebook groups to my book A Literary Education, there is a treasure trove of information and helpful parents out there to help guide you along your homeschooling adventure.
 If you have any questions, just ask!

 For a comprehensive, everything you ever wanted to know about homeschooling with Build Your Library, check out our “Build Your Library University (for Parents).”
 We have collected the definitive list of articles, videos, and books about Build Your Library, Charlotte Mason, and general homeschooling, all categorized in a logical order for you to peruse.